dHellerstein/wsurvey.lib/README.md

        Each dropdown menu will be automatically formatted to display a vertical list of bullet-like boxes, with highlighting that changes as the mouse moves over ("hovers") over each box.
 ###  wsurvey.floatingContent
-     create "floating" -- moveable and resizeable -- containers.
+     create *floating* -- moveable and resizeable -- containers.
-      Within a o 'floatingContent' container there will be a fixed header area (top line of the container).
+      Within a  floatingContent container there will be a fixed header area (top line of the container).
       And a scrollable content area.
 Both which can easily be updated with new content.
 ###  wsurvey.getJson
       a javascript, and associated php library, that implement an ajax requester for retrieving